- Latin America

 Teaching abroad sets you up to a world-wide variety of opportunities.
 Being a world-traveler and developing into a more well-rounded world-citizen, is one of the greatest things you can do in life.
 You just have to push hard and not give up - especially when you move back home and it seems like forever before you get a job.
 You have to be diligent and persistent in your job-searching and stay positive.

 When you can’t seem to find a job quick enough, stay active.
 Buy a planner and keep yourself busy.
 Laying around and feeling self-pity will only harm yourself.
 Also, never stop learning.
 Since I have moved back to Asheville, I began learning German and continued with studying Hungarian.
 Find someone you can share your struggles with and will help pull you back up when you’re feeling down.
 Thankfully, my husband is incredibly supportive and has always been my biggest cheerleader.
 Cherish your memories abroad and continue to travel, whether near or far distanced and experience new adventures.

-Jenny Bardoczi is an International TEFL Academy graduate who attended the University of North Carolina at Asheville.
+Jenny Bardoczi is an ITA graduate who attended the University of North Carolina at Asheville.
 After completing her Online TEFL Course, she taught English in Budapest, Hungary.
 She now works as an office manager and continues to be involved with ESL/EFL, giving online English classes to Chinese students for a Beijing-based company.

 Want to Learn More About Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - My Journey from English Teacher to NGO Writer in Cambodia

 - 7 Ways Teaching English Abroad Enhances Your Career Prospects

 - Living La Dolce Vita: My Next Chapter in Italy